kopia/kopia/site/content/docs/Repositories/_index.md

 <client-username>@<client-host-name-lowercase-without-domain>
 ```

-where &lt;client-host-name-lowercase-without-domain&gt; is the domain of the computer of the client **lowercase and without domain**.
-On linux computers, this host name can be found with the following command.
-THIS IS NOT THE SERVER HOST NAME.
+where `<client-host-name-lowercase-without-domain>` is the host name of the client computer in **lowercase and without domain component**.
+On Linux clients, the client host name can be found with the following command.
+Notice that this is *not* the server host name, but the client host name instead.

 ```shell
 $ cat /etc/hostname